Javad Ezzati: Career

 In 2020, he played five different dramatic roles including playing in Sun Children that was selected as the Iranian entry for the Best International Feature Film at the 93rd Academy Awards, making the shortlist of fifteen films.

 In Atabai (2020) he played Yahya, a man who speak Turkish, It earned Ezzati his third Fajr Film Festival nomination and his acting was praised by the critics.

 In Drown (2020), he played the leading role.
 The film and actors received generally positive reviews from critics but he was snubbed by the 38th Fajr Film Festival.
-However the film scored the most nominations—12—and has received the most wins–5–.
+However, the film scored the most nominations—12—and has received the most wins–5–.

 The film premiered on 2020 June 24 and began streaming on Namava & Filimo on 2021 March 31.
 It became the most watched film on these platforms (online releases).

-Despite the film received mixed reviews but Ezzati's acting in Amphibious (2020) was met critical acclaim.
-Massoud Farasati said "The relationship between Ezzati and Elham Akhavan reminds me of Akira Kurosawa's Red Beard (1965)."
+Despite the film received mixed reviews, Ezzati's acting in Amphibious (2020) was met critical acclaim.
+Massoud Farasati said, "The relationship between Ezzati and Elham Akhavan reminds me of Akira Kurosawa's Red Beard (1965)."

 On April 13, 2021, it was announced that Javad Ezzati will star in the neo-noir mystery drama series Mortal Wound.
 The series is based on The Tragedy of Macbeth by William Shakespeare.

 The first episode was released on June 4, 2021. the series recorded the highest average rating of 99% for a drama on Filimo with its first three episodes, it received mostly positive reviews, with overall praise for Ezzati's performance.
 The series became the most-watched home video series in Iran.

 Him and Mohammad Hossein Mahdavian the director of the series, are frequent collaborators in Iran cinema. they have collaborated five times in Midday Adventures (2017), Lottery (2018), Midday Adventures: Trace of Blood (2019), Mortal Wound (2021) and The Loser Man (2022).